Why We Hate Creativity

 All affected staff will receive comprehensive training commencing on Monday morning.
 Please read the attached notes for your personalised training programme.

 We are all excited by the forthcoming changes and we hope that you will be too

 Are You Excited?

 Just after you have read the email I bet that the word “excited” is not the first word that enters your head.
 Perhaps “worried”, “stressed” or “unhappy” are more likely to jump out at you.
 For many the phrase “oh no not again” might also feature.
 Many leaders like to espouse their enthusiasm for Creativity and Innovation but their employees often have a very different reaction.
 They envisage change with radical interventions causing radical change.
-This is often unwanted and unexpected, leading to stress as a result over concerns about working practices and sometimes job security.
+This is often unwanted and unexpected.
+It leads to stress as a result of concerns about working practices and job security.

 So What Do You Do?

 I guess that you will feel negative to some degree or other.
 You will not like the sound of an Innovation programme and certainly not the Creative ideas that are about to be foisted upon you.
 Your natural defence mechanisms will cause you to utter phrases such as “it will never work”, “its too expensive”, “we have tried it before”.
 But really you are hiding the real reasons for your negativity.
 What you are really thinking is “I am scared of how this will affect the way I work, my job security, pay and the power, influence and respect that I have built up over the years”.